 - Physical pain

-Free Empathy
+Free Pet Loss Empathy Sessions

 If you don’t feel comfortable expressing your feelings to a friend or family member, a professional pet grief counsellor will be able to provide you with support and guidance to make the sorrow of losing your beloved pet a little less painful.